axanim/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      WE ARE DISABILITY ADVOCATES, AI ENTHUSIASTS, CONSULTANTS, AND A BUNCH OF OTHER IMPRESSIVE TITLES.
+      WE ARE DISABILITY ADVOCATES, AI  aficionados, AND A BUNCH OF OTHER IMPRESSIVE TITLES.
     subtitle: >-
       This is our info—We are sharing it with everyone to impress you with all the hard work we’ve done fighting the system.
 Once you’re impressed, you